CenterForOpenScience/Policies-and-Procedures/index.md

 Personnel Records
 ------------------

 **Contents:**  All personnel will have a confidential personnel record.
-Each record will be under the direct supervision of the Director and maintained by Human Resources with documents such as:
+Each record will be under the direct supervision of the Director and maintained by the Human Resources Specialist with documents such as:

 - Employee resume, CV, and/or completed application material
 - Signed Offer Letter